carpentries/instructor-training/_episodes/02-practice-learning.md

 countries.

-We can distinguish between a *novice* and a *competent practitioner* for a given domain based on the complexity of their mental model.
+We can distinguish between a *novice* and a *competent practitioner* for a given domain based on the complexity of their mental models.

 *     A *novice* is someone who has not yet built a mental model of the domain.
 They therefore reason by analogy and guesswork,